pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/readme.md

 **ECommercePriceAPI** is a Spring Boot-based application that exposes a RESTful endpoint for querying product prices based on specific date and brand information.
 This project demonstrates dynamic price retrieval based on time intervals and priority rules using an in-memory H2 database, built with **Java 21**, **Spring Boot 3.4.7**, **OpenAPI**, and **Gravel**.

-Here is the updated table with the test reports link in English:

 ## Useful Links

 | Description                                    | Link |